Stand by Your Man (LL Cool J song)

-"Stand by Your Man" is a song by American rapper LL Cool J, released as the final single from his fifth studio album, 14 Shots to the Dome.
+"Stand by Your Man" is a song by American rapper and actor LL Cool J, released as the final single from his fifth studio album, 14 Shots to the Dome (1993).
 It was released on October 4, 1993 by Def Jam Recordings, and was produced by Marley Marl and LL Cool J. "Stand By Your Man" had the least commercial success of the four singles, only making it to number 67 on the Hot R&B/Hip-Hop Singles & Tracks and 24 on the Hot Rap Tracks.
 The B-side was "Soul Survivor".

 "Stand by Your Man" was nominated for the Grammy Award for Best Rap Solo Performance but lost to "Let Me Ride" by Dr. Dre.